bbc/rd-apmm-python-lib-mediagrains/gsf_docs/gsf.md

 ## "vghd" Block

-Each "vghd" block contains the header data for a video grain.
+Each [vghd](#vghd-block) block contains the header data for a video grain.
 It consists of a standard block header:

 | Name          | Data       | Type     | Size      |
 |---------------|------------|----------|-----------|